King of the Ring (2000): Main event matches

 Next was the final match of the 2000 King of the Ring tournament pitting Kurt Angle against Rikishi.
 Rikishi dominated most of the match by using his power moves against Angle.
 Angle took advantage of Rikishi's injuries and focused on his injured arm and shoulder.
 Angle slammed Rikishi into the steel steps outside the ring and threw Rikishi into the ring.
-As Angle returned to the ring, Rikishi hit Angle with a Samoan Drop, a Neckbreaker and a Stink Face but was unable to defeat Angle.
+As Angle returned to the ring, Rikishi hit Angle with a Samoan drop, a neckbreaker and a Stink Face but was unable to defeat Angle.
 Angle performed an Angle Slam on Rikishi but got a near-fall.
-Rikishi hit Angle with a Savate Kick and climbed to the top rope.
-Angle attacked Rikishi and hit him with a Belly-to-Belly Suplex from the top rope to win the 2000 King of the Ring tournament.
+Rikishi hit Angle with a savate kick and climbed to the top rope.
+Angle attacked Rikishi and hit him with a super belly-to-belly suplex to win the 2000 King of the Ring tournament.

-The main event was a six-man tag team match between the McMahon-Helmsley Faction (Triple H, Vince McMahon and Shane McMahon) and the team of The Rock, Kane and The Undertaker for Triple H's WWF Championship.
+The main event was a six-man tag team match between the McMahon-Helmsley Faction (Triple H, Vince McMahon and Shane McMahon) and the team of The Rock, Kane, and The Undertaker for Triple H's WWF Championship.
 The stipulation was that if a member of The Rock's team got the pinfall at the end of the match, regardless of who it was, that man would be the WWF Champion.
 If Triple H's team won, then the winner of the King of The Ring tournament (Kurt Angle) would receive a title shot at Fully Loaded in July.
 The match went back and forth with Rock's team working on Shane in the beginning.
 Triple H would later tag in and would battle all the three opponents.
 The match continued with both teams battling on each other.
 In the closing moments of the match, Rock tried to hit Triple H with a People's Elbow, but Kane attacked Rock.
 Kane then hit Triple H with a Tombstone Piledriver and tried to pin him, but Undertaker attacked Kane with a chair.
 Undertaker then chokeslammed Shane from the top rope through the announce table.
-In the ring, Vince tried to take advantage of a prone Rock with his own version of the People's Elbow, but The Rock countered with a Rock Bottom and got the pinfall to become WWF Champion for the second time in three months.
+In the ring, Vince tried to take advantage of a prone Rock with his own version of the People's Elbow, but The Rock countered with a Rock Bottom and got the pinfall to become WWF Champion for the fifth time.